 He moved to San Francisco in 1935, where he studied at Mills College, was active in the local art scene, and was director of the first San Francisco Art Festival.
 By 1937 he had made his first painting excursion to Columbia, an evocative ghost town in the Sierra foothills of California, which appealed to his social realist leanings.
 He would eventually settle in this town with his second wife, Barbara Stoner, whom he married in May 1949.

-After the family settled in Columbia, California, Surendorf made his living as an artist and lived in the town for the remaining thirty years of his life prior to his demise on 28 May 1979.
+After the family settled in Columbia, California, Surendorf made his living as an artist and lived in the town for the remaining thirty years of his life.

 In 1956, Surendorf served as director of the short-lived Mother Lode Art School.
 In 1959, Art Digest called him one of the top twenty-five woodblock artists in the world.

-His daughter Cindy recalls that he took the family to Mexico in 1968, when she was ten years old.
+His daughter Cindy recalls a family trip to Mexico in 1968, when she was ten years old.
 During their time in Ajijic, Surendorf made the preliminary block print sketches needed to carve his printing blocks back in California.

 Surendorf has been described as “a rugged and opinionated character”, who “was known to have torn down his art exhibitions in the middle of previews (in one case at the prestigious Maxwell Gallery in San Francisco.)”
 He alienated many critics which may explain why his work was under-appreciated during his lifetime.